 Acupressure mats are thin mattress pads covered on one side with small circles or the more popular lotus circles.
 The rings, made from durable ABS plastic, contain about a dozen spikes.
 The plastic tips are sharp enough to bring deep pressure though they should not pierce your skin.
-The circles are spread out on the mat, allowing even distribution of pressure of the spikes across your body, providing adequate support as you sit or lie upon the mat.
+The circles are spread out on the mat, allowing even distribution of pressure of the spikes across your body, and providing adequate support as you sit or lie on the mat.

 Some people do feel some instant relief or distraction from stress, pain, or headaches.
 For others, it may not provide instant relief when first starting to use the mat.
 It could take a week or two, even before you feel comfortable using the mat.
-But with perseverance, you can find that regular use can decrease the severity of your Fibromyalgia symptoms over time.
+But with perseverance, you can find that regular use can decrease the severity of your fibromyalgia symptoms over time.

 BENEFITS OF AN ACUPRESSURE MAT

-Relief from Fibromyalgia pain points
+Relief from fibromyalgia pain points

 Relief from back and shoulder pain